Being Decisive: Iliocecal Valve

 Even though ilium and cecum are words used long ago to describe your small and large intestines, the valve between them is still called the ileocecal valve.
 For your digestion to remain healthy, this valve must stay tightly closed all of the time.
-It only opens when the small intestine makes its peristaltic (snakelike) movement that pushes the waste products into the large intestine.
+It only opens to allow the small intestine to evacuate waste products into the large intestine.

 After the evacuation, the valve shuts tight, triggering a neurological reflex for your appendix to inject two squirts of mucous.
 The mucous lubricates the stool, which is especially important at times when your stool gets too dry.
 Then your large intestine extracts the last of the metals like calcium, magnesium, phosphorus and iron, and extracts enough water to firm up the stool.

 Your intestines not only digest food.
 In the higher dimensions of your multidimensional bodymind your intestines also digest all your thoughts, feelings, beliefs, judgments, values, politics, spirituality, relationships, your work, and literally everything you take in.
 When you are decisive, this one-way check valve only lets digestion and life move in one direction.
 You become single minded.

 As you become more decisive about all the little things in your life, your vision about the big picture of your life becomes progressively clearer.
 Indecisions blur your vision of the future like television was the early fifties, when the snow obscured the picture so badly you could barely see what was going on.

 If you fail to make a decision—especially about little things—your indecision divides your consciousness because it has to make contingency plans for all the possible directions you might go, as if you were going to do all of them.
 You lose the awesome power of single-minded focus that directs your attention into an unstoppable force.